 - Get advice on the best possible machinery to use

 In order to avoid wasting time and money, it’s a good idea to liaise with a local contractor to discover the most suitable machinery to clear your specific site.
 Certain machinery will be more effective than others depending on the materials that need disposing of, so it’s imperative that you have a discussion with someone who’s been there and done it before.
 Better still, if you’re not confident operating the machinery to clear your site safely and effectively, you can always hire experienced demolition contractors to undertake the task on your behalf.
 These are site clearance experts who have the expertise and machinery to dismantle and strip out large areas for your business to utilise once again.

 - Consider the potential health and safety risks

 Always keep in mind that the area you’ve earmarked for clearance in order for future building or landscape work to take place must be free of any vegetation or construction materials before future work can be carried out.
 If not, these materials could harm the wider environment and affect the way in which the land can be utilised.

 - Arrange for licensed transportation of scrap metals

 If your business is undergoing a site clearance to make way for new and improved premises, you’ll want to ensure that all the scrap metals derived from the demolition work are taken away safely and efficiently, with no harm to the wider environment.
-Whether it’s old RSJs, old cabling, scrap stainless steel or aluminium left within the shell of your property, Reclamet can swiftly remove it from your site and transport it to its licensed site for recycling or reuse.
+Whether it’s old RSJs, old cabling, iron, scrap stainless steel or aluminium left within the shell of your property, Reclamet can swiftly remove it from your site and transport it to its licensed site for recycling or reuse.
 However, do bear in mind that you’ll need to correctly categorise the items that need disposing.